skjafar/Portenta_Cube_Template/README.md

     This can be run only after the run configuration above is run.
 3. Portenta_STM_template_CM7 Release

     Same as configuration 1 but with optimization level at -O3.
+No debugging available.
+4. Portenta_STM_template_CM4 Release

+    Same as configuration 2 but with optimization level at -O3.
+No debugging available.
-5. Portenta_STM_template_CM4 Debug
+5. Portenta_STM_template_CM4_DEBUG_NO_BUILD_NO_FLASH

+    This was used to be able to debug and already running code, mostly not important.